-Some buyers may even prefer the thinner design of this edge-lit 4K HDR TV compared to its more expensive, thicker siblings: the Samsung Q80T and Samsung Q90T, though this change in lighting does have an effect on the image, as we'll explain.
+Some buyers may even prefer the thinner design of this edge-lit 4K HDR TV compared to its more expensive, thicker siblings: the Samsung Q80T and Samsung Q90T, though this change in lighting does have a major effect on the image, as we'll explain.

 Samsung Q70T review: Price & features